 We recommend to check out the Jewish Quarter Free Walking Tour when the hangover clears, to get a bit more historical and cultural understanding of the area.

 Our starting point is Plac Nowy which is situated in the heart of Kazimierz.
 Plac Nowy is an old Jewish marketplace that has many great food stalls.
-We recommend getting a zapiekanka to snack on to start the evening, a zapiekanka is a traditional polish meal that’s half pizza half baguette, and you can have almost anything on it, it’s delicious, but most importantly it does a great job of soaking in all that alcohol that you’ll soon be consuming.
-There are many other excellent street food stalls to choose, like sushi, burgers and grilled sausages.
+We recommend getting a zapiekanka to snack on to start the evening.
+A zapiekanka is a traditional polish meal that’s half pizza half baguette, and you can have almost anything on it.
+It’s delicious, but most importantly, it does a great job of soaking in all that alcohol that you’ll soon be consuming.
+There are many other excellent street food stalls to choose from, sushi, burgers to grilled sausages.

 Pijalnia | Wodki | Piwa

 Next up is a traditional polish vodka shot bar with a decor that makes you think you’re back in communist Poland, with its distinct green stools, old newspapers for wallpaper and retro appliances.

 You’ll find Pijalnia all over Krakow as it is a chain, but that doesn’t hinder the experience at all.
 Most people just pop in for a quick shot or beer on the way home or before a night out, as all drinks are only 4zl (yes that’s right a beer, shot or wine is only €1) but you’ll still find a nice mixture of locals and tourists perched up there for the night.
 They use Polish Vodka called Zubrowka for all their shots, and there are 13 mixed shots to choose from; our favourite is the Chupa Chup.

 Address: plac Nowy 7, 33-332 Kraków